BayLak-Egypt/Termux-Scripts/Cam-ShotV1.0/readme.txt

 ## 📥 Installation

-1. Clone or download the script as `cam-shot-termuxpy`.
+1. Clone or download the script as `cam-shot-termux.py`.
 2. For **Termux** users, ensure storage permissions are granted:
    ```bash
    termux-setup-storage